 Introduction

+In descriptions and analyses of fossil vertebrates, ribs have generally not been considered anatomically or phylogenetically important, and are often given only cursory treatment in even otherwise comprehensive descriptive work.
 In his three increasingly detailed descriptions of the giant sauropod dinosaur Brachiosaurus altithorax, Elmer S. Riggs (1901, 1903, 1904) had little to say about the ribs.
-Two of them preserve interestingly different pneumatic features, which we describe, illustrate and discuss.
+Two of them, however, preserve interestingly different pneumatic features, which we describe, illustrate and discuss.

 Anatomical nomenclature

-Some older authors, including Riggs and Marsh, refer to the head and tubercle of the rib.
+Some older authors, including Riggs and Marsh (e.g., Riggs 1903, 1904; Marsh 1896), refer to the head and tubercle of the rib.
 We use the now conventional terms capitulum and tuberculum respectively for these structures.
-Since the term “head” is also sometimes used informally to indicate the entire proximal portion of a rib, including both capitulum and tuberculum and the area in between them, we avoid this ambiguous term entirely and refer to the “proximal portion” when this is what we mean.
+Because the term “head” is also sometimes used informally to indicate the entire proximal portion of a rib, including both capitulum and tuberculum and the area in between them, we avoid this ambiguous term entirely and refer to the “proximal portion” when this is what we mean.

-In life, the position and orientation of sauropod ribs was complex, and is not fully understood.
-Broadly speaking, in all tetrapods with bicipital (two-headed) ribs, they move during respiration as though rotating about a hinge along the line from diapophysis to parapophysis (i.e. from capitulum to tuberculum on the rib itself).
-But as the extent and shape of articular cartilage on both the ribs and vertebrae of sauropods is unknown, it is not possible to make a precise assessment either of neutral position or range of motion.
+In life, the position and orientation of sauropod ribs were complex, and are still not fully understood.
+Broadly speaking, in all tetrapods with bicipital (two-headed) ribs, the ribs move during respiration as though rotating about an axis along the line from diapophysis to parapophysis (i.e., from capitulum to tuberculum on the rib itself).
+But because the extent and shape of articular cartilage on both the ribs and vertebrae of sauropods is unknown, it is not possible to make a precise assessment either of neutral position or range of motion.

 Rather than attempt to discuss directions on ribs according to life position, then, we adopt the descriptive convention of a rib being oriented vertically.
 The proximal face of the rib that would in life have been oriented in some posteroventromedial direction is here considered to be posterior, so that the directions up and down the rib are proximal (towards the vertebra) and distal (towards the belly); and the directions across the shaft of the rib are medial and lateral (Figure 1).